Be Well at Work: Faculty and Staff Health Programs

 4-week Online Program

 Technology is pervasive in our lives.
 It helps us in many ways, but it can also distract us from other important components of life.
-This 4-week challenge includes prize drawings and weekly newsletters full of tips and resources.
+This 4-week challenge includes prize drawings (including the grand prize of a Sports Basement gift card) and weekly newsletters full of tips and resources.
 Join this program to help you find a healthy balance of technology in your life and possibly discover (or rediscover) activities that truly fulfill you.
+This challenge is for those who want to:

 Speaker: Joel Moskowitz, PhD, Director and Principal Investigator, Center for Family and Community Health at UC Berkeley